siyuan-zou/Cheese_Classification_Challenge/README.md

 # Cheese Classification challenge
-This the codebase of the INF473V - Deep Learning in Computer Vision course challenge at École Polytechnique.
+This the hydra and wandb configured codebase of the INF473V - Deep Learning in Computer Vision course challenge at École Polytechnique.
 The goal is to create a cheese classifier without any real training data.
 The training data were created using Dreambooth and Texual Inversion from Stable Diffusion 2.

+In the folder Dreambooth and Texual_Inversion, I have attached used codes for finetuning.

 ## Instalation